juniorsundarCasual/TGT/vault/volume-5.chapter-353.md

 "Don't mind her," Kevan interjected while patting Revian's shoulder.
 "She's just too taken by the Socratic method."

-The twin mumbled something under her and released a cold snort.
+The twin mumbled something under her breath and released a cold snort.

 "There needs to be a way to standardise the process, so that no matter who performs the experiment, they will get the same result," Kevan reminded.
 "Think of ways to standardise the experiment, and I believe the answer we are looking for will present itself."